Take an Official State-Approved Hunter Safety Course

 Generally included with the standard hunting license, but verify specific species requirements.

-No, in most cases, a valid hunting license is required to hunt on private land in Nevada unless you are the landowner or an immediate family member hunting on your own property.
+No, in most cases, a valid hunting license is required to hunt on private land in Nevada unless you are the landowner or an immediate family member hunting on your own qualifying property.
 Always verify specific exemptions with NDOW.

 Yes, a hunting license is generally required to hunt small game species in Nevada.
 Some small game may not require additional permits beyond the license, but always check current regulations.